awslabs/amazon-timestream-tools/tools/python/influxdb_v2_to_v3_migration/README.md

 ## FAQ

-Q: What is the cutoff time for migrated points?
+### What is the cutoff time for migrated points?
-A: All points before the migration begins will be migrated.
+All points before the migration begins will be migrated.
 Points ingested after or during the migration will not.
 This is due to the behaviour of the InfluxDB v2 CLI.

-Q: Do I need the InfluxDB v2 daemon to be running?
+### Do I need the InfluxDB v2 daemon to be running?
-A: No, the daemon (`influxd`) simply needs to be in your PATH, available for the script to use.
+No, the daemon (`influxd`) simply needs to be in your PATH, available for the script to use.

-Q: Will Python `3.12` work?
+### Will Python `3.12` work?
-A: No, you must use Python minimum version `3.14.1`.
+No, you must use Python minimum version `3.14.1`.

-Q: Why do I need to install the InfluxDB v2 CLI?
+### Why do I need to install the InfluxDB v2 CLI?
-A: The InfluxDB v2 CLI is capable of doing backups efficiently.
+The InfluxDB v2 CLI is capable of doing backups efficiently.
 This could be done instead entirely with InfluxDB v2's HTTP API, but doing a backup is not as simple as a few HTTP requests.

-Q: Why do I need to have the InfluxDB v2 daemon in my PATH?
+### Why do I need to have the InfluxDB v2 daemon in my PATH?
-A: InfluxDB v2 and InfluxDB v3 share a common file format, line protocol.
+InfluxDB v2 and InfluxDB v3 share a common file format, line protocol.
 Unfortunately, the only way to extract line protocol data from InfluxDB v2 is to use the InfluxDB v2 daemon.
 This cannot be done across a network.
 The InfluxDB v2 CLI is used to back up bucket data across a network, that bucket data is extracted, and the InfluxDB v2 daemon is used to transform data to line protocol.
 This is possible due to the fact that a backup is basically a file copy of an InfluxDB v2's `engine/data/` directory.